slamora/brackets-wiki/Creating-Themes.md

 * Starting with an [existing theme](https://github.com/adobe/brackets/blob/master/src/extensions/default/DarkTheme/main.less) is always easier
 * Use the Dev Tools element inspector (`Debug > Show Developer Tools`) to view the elements in the editor
-* You can customize the styles within an inline code editor by adding `.inline-widget .CodeMirror` to your CSS selector
+* You can customize the styles within an inline code editor by adding `.inline-widget .CodeMirror` to your CSS selector.
+The inline code editor's background color should typically be slightly darker or lighter than your main editor background color, for contrast.
 * Watch out for the colors that aren't displayed all the time:
     * matching brackets
     * matching tags in HTML
     * matches for the "Find" command
-    * the highlight for the active line (`View > Hightlight Active Line`)
+    * the highlight for the active line (`View > Highlight Active Line`)
+* [Known issue](https://github.com/adobe/brackets/issues/8490): Make sure your LESS file doesn't end with a comment (if it does, add a blank line afterward).

 ## What about other UI elements?